thogiti/thogiti.github.io/_posts/2023-10-18-GCD-A-Deep-Dive-into-Fundamental-Concept-in-Number-Theory.md

 The method for obtaining x and y is called **the Extended Euclidean Algorithm**.
 Sometimes these are also referred as the coefficients of Bézout’s identity.

-Once you’ve used the Euclidean Algorithm to arrive at gcd(a, b), there’s an easy and very straightforward way to implement the Extended Euclidean Algorithm.
+Once you’ve used the Euclidean Algorithm to arrive at $gcd(a, b)$, there’s an easy and very straightforward way to implement the Extended Euclidean Algorithm.
 I’ll show you below how it works with an example.

 The Extended Euclidean algorithm is based on the Euclidean algorithm, which repeatedly performs Euclidean divisions until the remainder is zero.
 The extended Euclidean algorithm also keeps track of the quotients of each division, and uses them to compute the coefficients `x` and `y` in a recursive way.